ernesto27/tname/README.md

 # tname checker

-This is a TUI app that check differentes services if your new project name is available.
+This is a TUI app that check in differents services if your new project name is available.

 Services